raheelsayeed/hvp-pipeline/generated_data/sample_survey.md

 Instruct Human: Please evaluate the patient scenarios carefully and select the option you would prefer as a clinician.

-Instruct LLM: Please an answer from the choices and reply in JSON format as {"answer": "<your-answer-choice>"}
+Instruct LLM: Please an answer from the choices and reply in JSON format as {"answer": "<your-answer-choice>", "reason": "<your-reasoning>"}

 **Please select one answer:**